aerinon/ALttPDoorRandomizer/docs/Customizer.md

         type: Key Door
 ```

-You'll note that sub-tile door do not need to be listed, but if you want them to be key doors you will have to list them.
+You'll note that intraroom doors do not need to be listed, but if you want them to be key doors you will have to list them.

- ###### Not Yet Implemented

  `one-way` to indicate decoupled doors

  ##### Known Issue

- If you specify a door type and those doors cannot be a stateful door due to the nature of the supertile (or you've placed too many on the supertile) an exception is thrown.
+ If you specify a door type and those doors cannot be a stateful door due to the nature of the room (or you've placed too many on the room) an exception is thrown.

 ### medallions